-The USDA Rural Development program offers loans, grants and loan guarantees to support economic development and essential services such as housing, health care, first responder services and equipment and water, electric and communications infrastructure.
+The USDA Rural Development Intermediary Relending Program offers loans, grants and loan guarantees to support economic development and essential services such as housing, health care, first responder services and equipment and water, electric and communications infrastructure.

 USDA promotes economic development by supporting loans to businesses through banks, credit unions and community-managed lending pools.
 They offer technical assistance and information to help agricultural producers and cooperatives get started and improve the effectiveness of their operations.